Hormel Foods: Time For Me To Sell (NYSE:HRL)

 Introduction

-Back in August, I shared my decision here on Seeking Alpha to sell Tyson Foods (NYSE:TSN) and replace it with Hormel Foods Corporation (NYSE:HRL), which I viewed as more defensive.
+Back in August, I shared my decision here on Seeking Alpha to sell Tyson Foods (TSN) and replace it with Hormel Foods Corporation (NYSE:HRL), which I viewed as more defensive.

 Source: Mad-dividends.com